Lewy Body Dementia Symptoms and Causes

 • REM sleep behavior disorder, in which a person may act out their vivid dreams

-• Behavioral and mood symptoms, including frequent falls, depression, and delusions
+• Mood symptoms, including depression and delusions

 The prognosis of someone with Lewy body dementia depends on multiple factors, including age at onset and overall health.
 On average, life expectancy with LBD is five to seven years, although the range is known to be between two and 20 years.